 |Over 28 days’ notice:||No charge|

 5.3 Cancellation must be provided in writing either by post or email and the time is calculated from the time we receive the notice.
 Emails received after 5 pm or on non-working days are deemed received on the next working day.
 Emails must be sent to email@example.com.

 5.4 There are no refunds for delegates who fail to attend.
-If you decrease or increase the number of delegates on an In House course this may alter the fees payable.
+If you alter the size of a Commissioned course this may alter the fees payable.

 5.5 Delegates may be substituted at any time prior to the Course Start Date.
 Delegates substituted after the start of a course will incur an administration and additional training fee.

 5.6 In the event that delegates miss one or more days of training and require the scheduling of additional sessions, an administration and additional training fee will be charged.

 5.7 Thrive reserves the right to exclude a delegate from training, at any stage, in the event that, the preparation, behaviour or condition of the delegate, in the opinion of the trainer in charge, is not appropriate or conducive to the training concerned.
 The delegate concerned may appeal the decision through the complaints process.

 The location and date of the course will normally be as advised at the time of booking.
 Thrive reserves the right to: